For Women Over 30, There May Be A Better Choice Than The Pap Smear

 Cervical cancer screening is essential because nearly 13,000 women in the U.S. are diagnosed with cervical cancer annually.
 More than 4,000 women die from it, even with screening and treatment.

-Current screening guidelines from U.S. Preventive Services Task Force recommend women aged 30 to 65 go in every three years for a Pap test or every five years if a HPV test is done at the same time.
+Current screening guidelines from the U.S. Preventive Services Task Force recommend women ages 30 to 65 have a Pap smear every three years, or every five years if an HPV test is done at the same time.

 But draft recommendations issued last fall by USPSTF recommended just one or the other — a Pap smear or an HPV test — instead of co-testing for women 30 and up.
 The organization has yet to issue final guidelines.
-This new study could prove important in deciding on practice guidelines.
+This new study could prove important in deciding practice guidelines.

-At the start of the HPV FOCAL trial, some women received HPV testing and some got a Pap smear; those who tested negative in the Pap smear group got a second Pap after two years.
-Both group were tested again using both methods after four years.
+At the start of the HPV FOCAL trial, some women received HPV testing and some had a Pap smear; those in the Pap smear group who tested negative had a second Pap after two years.
+Both groups were tested again using both methods after four years.

 Neither method was foolproof.
-The final round of cotesting found additional abnormal cells in some women who originally tested negative in both groups.
-Women who had the Pap test originally were more than twice as likely to have abnormal cells.
+The final round of co-testing found additional abnormal cells in some women who originally tested negative in both groups.
+Women who originally had the Pap smear were more than twice as likely to have abnormal cells.
 Of the women who tested negative on the HPV test only 22 women showed abnormal cells (grade 3 or worse), while from the Pap smear group, 52 women ended up with abnormal cells.

 "What our study shows is that by using HPV testing, we detect precancerous lesions earlier," says lead author Dr. Gina Ogilvie.
 "If women have a negative HPV test, they are significantly less likely to have a precancerous lesion four years later, meaning we can extend screening time."